An international leader in HIV-associated opportunistic infections, Susan Swindells, M.B.B.S., has been named the 14th UNMC Scientist Laureate.

 The award is the highest honor UNMC bestows upon its researchers.

-Dr. Swindells, professor of internal medicine-infectious diseases, will be honored March 3, along with 21 other researchers recently named UNMC Distinguished Scientist, Research Leadership, New Investigator and Community Service to Research Award winners for 2019.
+Dr. Swindells, professor of internal medicine-infectious diseases, will be honored March 3, along with 21 other researchers recently named UNMC Distinguished Scientist, Research Leadership and New Investigator Award winners for 2019.
 The awards ceremony will be at 4 p.m. in the Durham Research Center Auditorium.

 "Dr. Swindells has been instrumental in changes to HIV clinical care for adults and children, research and education at UNMC," said Jennifer Larsen, M.D., vice chancellor for research.
 "More importantly, she is enhancing the lives of patients through her work as a researcher, clinician and advocate.
 She also has been a behind-the-scenes mentor and advocate for many faculty and students at UNMC, and her work in the community has been recognized again and again.
 She is an outstanding role model as well as an outstanding recipient of UNMC's highest scientific recognition."